lizedelman/ModTwoChallenge/README.md

-# ModThreeChallenge
+# ModTwoChallenge

-Module 3 challenge to create a portfolio.
+Module 2 challenge to create a portfolio.

 ## Installation